tapairmax/memcached-operator-with-okt/README.md

 ## Intro

+This Operator is only usable with the Operator Karma Tools (OKT) which is still not available.

+So it'll never work as is without OKT.
+This code just to illustrate an implementation to compare with the original Memcached Operator implemented with the OperatorSDK alone.

 + Note that we de-activated the webhooks in the `main.go` file.
 Uncomment to re-activate them if you have generated the expected certificates.
 + The `go.mod` file is updated to depend on OKT.
 A replace rule is added to use OKT locally if needed.
 The line is commented in order to pick up [OKT on Orange's Gitlab](https://gitlab.....orange/dbmsprivate/operators/okt) directly instead.
 + Have a look of the integration of the OKT Reconciler in `controller/memcached_controller.go` to perform the reconciliation